samjones00/get-random-users/README.md

 ## Next steps
 * Add `Microsoft.Extensions.Http.Polly` for handling transient faults when making http requests
+* Add config validation to warn of invalid values on app start, probably using fluent validator.
 * A possible refactor to use Task.WhenAll() instead of awaiting multiple calls to the API in a loop (https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-based-asynchronous-programming)